hackclub/hackclub/archive/brainstorming/dec-16-brainstorming.md

     - Start off "empowering" them to do much easier tasks first
 - Requirements
   - We need to ship more public
-    - Specifically targeted for all members to engage in, specifically github repos
+    - Specifically targeted for all members to engage in, specifically GitHub repos
 - Completely Internal
-  - Officetrivia
+  - Office trivia
     - Find a place to take calls
   - Connection with Organizers
     - Make physical flash cards to memorize all names and schools of club